michaelzg/michaelzg.github.io/_posts/2018-09-03-akka-actor-fsm-comparison-part1.md

 pipe(future) to self // or future pipeTo self
 ```

 In typed, there is no need for piping of futures.
 For example, we can accomplish the [previous scenario of handling a failed future](#untyped-fsm-whenunhandled) like any other future outside of an actor by using `onComplete`.
-Notice that closing over the context's `self` reference is [now also safe](https://github.com/akka/akka/blob/2b6997b7a04d1c085b0c6d0741e555c6fb28df04/akka-actor-typed/src/main/scala/akka/actor/typed/scaladsl/ActorContext.scala#L54-L55), unlike [the untyped context](https://github.com/akka/akka/blob/2b6997b7a04d1c085b0c6d0741e555c6fb28df04/akka-actor/src/main/scala/akka/actor/Actor.scala#L460-L461).
+Notice that closing over the context's `self` reference is [also safe](https://github.com/akka/akka/blob/2b6997b7a04d1c085b0c6d0741e555c6fb28df04/akka-actor-typed/src/main/scala/akka/actor/typed/scaladsl/ActorContext.scala#L54-L55) similar to that of the [untyped](https://doc.akka.io/docs/akka/2.2.3/general/jmm.html#Actors_and_shared_mutable_state) `self` reference.

 ```scala
 def cooking(data: Data): Behavior[ChefMsg] =